Skip to main content

 • Potential for positive policy, practice, and client/patient impacts

-• Teams find a research mentor or request help to be matched with one.
+• Teams find a patient partner and research mentor or request help to be matched.
 Depending on your preference, you can have one mentor or multiple mentors throughout different phases of the research challenge.

 2. Participate in self-assessment evaluation surveys and provide feedback at various time points